All Products

 Document Center

-This topic describes how to use the migration object renaming feature provided by the data transmission service.
+This topic describes how to use the migration or synchronization object renaming feature provided by the data transmission service.

 Scenarios

-By default, migration objects, such as databases and tables, have the same names in the source and destination.
-You can rename migration objects in the destination to map the database and table names between the source and the destination.
+By default, migration or synchronization objects, such as databases and tables, have the same names in the source and target.
+You can rename a migration or synchronization object in the target to map the database and table names between the source and the target.
 The renaming feature applies to multi-table aggregation scenarios and scenarios where the object names in the test and production environments are inconsistent.

 Note

-The multi-table aggregation feature is mainly used to synchronize data from DRDS and MyCat data sources to the same table in the destination database.
+The multi-table aggregation feature is mainly used to synchronize data from Distribute Relational Database Service (DRDS) and MyCat data sources to the same table in the target.

-• Do not rename objects after the data migration project is started.
-Otherwise, the data migration project may fail.
+• Do not rename objects after the data migration or synchronization task is started.

-1. Create a data migration project and configure it to the Select Migration Objects step.
+1. Configure a data migration or synchronization task as prompted to the Select Migration Objects or Select Synchronization Objects step.

-For more information, see the topic about creating a data migration project between the corresponding data sources in the Data migration chapter.
+For more information, see the topics about data migration or data synchronization tasks of the corresponding data source types.

 image